-- 1. Log in into the command-line interface to verify all your controllers are up after the reboot. - 2.
-Issue the command show ap active to determine if your APs are up and ready to accept clients.

-- 3. Issue the command show ap database to verify that the number of access points and clients are what you would expected. - 4.
-Test a different type of client for each access method that you use and in different locations when possible. - 5.
+- 1. Login to the command-line interface to verify all your controllers are up after the reboot. - 2.
+Issue the show ap active command to determine if your APs are up and ready to accept clients. - 3.
+Issue the show ap database command to verify that the number of access points and clients are what you would expected. - 4.
+Test a different type of client for each access method that you use, and in different locations when possible. - 5.
 Complete a backup of all critical configuration data and files on the compact flash file system to an external server or mass storage facility.
-See Backing up Critical Data on page 48 for information on creating a backup.
+See Backing up Critical Data on page 66 for information on creating a backup.